 Though he never claimed to talk to the animals, he did just about everything else with them.
 His cordial relations with animals resulted from treating them like friends, he said.
 And by the standards of his day, animals never had a better friend than Ernest Baynes.

 While it might be a stretch to say that these animals would be extinct without his taking an interest, it’s no stretch to say no one did more to popularize their plight.

 In 1901, he married and settled in Stoneham, Mass.
-Here, located near the Middlesex Fells, he studied birds in greater detail, took to raising orphaned animals and famously led a children’s brigade in feeding wildlife during one particularly hard winter.
+Here, located near the Middlesex Fells, he studied birds in greater detail.
+He also took to raising orphaned animals and famously led a children’s brigade in feeding wildlife during one particularly hard winter.
 In 1903, his father died in Portland, Maine, and the next year Baynes moved farther afield to Meriden.
 It was here that he adopted the bison as his pet cause, both literally and figuratively.

 Bison neared extinction as a result of over-hunting and encroachment on their habitat.
-Their population was down to just 1,000 animals by 1890, down from its peak of 60 million to just 1000 animals.
+Their population fell to just 1,000 animals by 1890, down from its peak of 60 million.
 Very few were left in the wild.
 Corbin’s bison herd was a valuable resource for those who wanted to preserve the animals.

 When President Teddy Roosevelt visited Corbin Park in 1902 to go hunting, he had already shown an interest in the bison.
 Roosevelt’s long-standing interest in wildlife led him to establish the National Park System.
 So in 1904 when Baynes wrote him about plans to help increase the herds of buffalo in the American West, he had a ready-made supporter of the plan in the White House.

-Ernest Baynes for the birds
+Ernest Baynes for the Birds